0x1eef/trip.rb/README.md

-In the example, the `events:` keyword argument specifies call and return events from methods implemented in Ruby, and that reduces the noise from call and return events from methods implemented in C. Something to keep in mind, `trip.resume` is used to both start and resume the tracer in the example - without ever calling `trip.start`.
+In the example, the `events:` keyword argument specifies call and return events from methods implemented in Ruby, and that reduces the noise from call and return events from methods implemented in C. Something to keep in mind - `trip.resume` is used to both start and resume the tracer in the example - without ever calling `trip.start`.

 ```ruby